kinola-ee/kinola-wp/README.md

 Films can also be imported manually via Films > Import and also from the individual film's admin page.

 ### Shortcodes
+`[kinola_films]`
+Outputs a list of all films.

+`[kinola_events]`
+Outputs a list of all upcoming events as well as the events filter.

+To control the number of events displayed, use the `limit` attribute in the shortcode.
+Examples: `limit="10"` or `limit="all"`.
+Default: `25`.

+To show only today's events, use `show_dates` attribute in the shortcode with the value set to `today`.
+Example: `show_dates="today"`.

-`[kinola_film_screenings film=1234]`
+`[kinola_film_screenings film="YOUR_FILM_ID"]`
-This shortcode renders the screenings of the film with the given WordPress post ID.
-You can find the post ID by opening up the edit view of a film in WordPress and checking your browser's address bar.
+Outputs all upcoming screenings of the film with the given WordPress post ID, as well as the events filter (you can find the post ID of a film by opening up the edit view of that film in WordPress and checking your browser's address bar).

+To show only today's events, use the following attribute in the shortcode: `show_dates="today"`

 ## Debugging
 If you run into problems, follow these steps: